 Methods

 All stages of this study received approval from the Oxford Health Clinical Audit team.
 The first stage used an audit to explore how often the CMHT were seeing patients either with a recorded diagnosis of autism, or where the possibility of autism or autistic traits had been mentioned in their notes.
-The audit was performed over a 5-year period (28th October 2016- 28th October 2021).
+The audit was performed in November 2021 and covered a five year period (28th October 2016- 28th October 2021).

 Results

 Over this time 3185 patients were referred to the CMHT.
-5 of these patients (0.16%) had an autism diagnosis.
-A further 36 patients (1.13%) had an autism spectrum condition query recorded in their notes.
-Therefore, a total of 41 patients (1.29%) over the past 5 years had either an autism diagnosis, or query autism raised in their notes.
-Demographic and referral data for the sample are summarised in Table 1.
+Five of these patients (0.16 per cent) had an autism diagnosis.
+A further 36 patients (1.13 per cent) had an autism spectrum condition query recorded in their notes.
+Therefore, a total of 41 patients (1.29 per cent) over the past five years had either an autism diagnosis, or query autism raised in their notes.
+Demographic and referral data for the sample are summarised in Table One.

-Table 1: Summary of demographic and referral data for the audit sample.
+Table One: Summary of demographic and referral data for the audit sample.